divya06122001/AWS_Projects/Automatically_STARTandSTOP_EC2/Readme.md

 But wait, don't fret - I won't leave you hanging!
 I'll make sure you have the right tags in place before any magic happens!
 No accidental mass shutdowns, I promise! 😄

+You can check and edit your EC2 tags like the way I mentioned in this document [here]().
 Now that we've got all our prerequisites sorted, we're ready to rock and roll with EC2 management like never before! 🎉🚀 Let's dive in and make your EC2 instances dance to your commands with grace and precision! 💃🕺

 Don't worry, I won't leave you hanging without proper guidance.
 And hey, if you have any questions, feel free to ask - I'm here to make your EC2 management adventure a delightful one! 🌈🧁